 Olibas v.
 Barclay, 838 F.3d 442 (5th Cir.
-2016) (Affirming jury verdict and subsequent judgment in the amount of $3,346,290.00 (exclusive of legal fees and costs) in unpaid overtime wages and liquidated damages based on representative evidence for approximately 110 oilfield truck drivers where employer asserted the Motor Carrier Act Exemption.)
+2016) (Affirming jury verdict and subsequent judgment for unpaid overtime wages and liquidated damages based on representative evidence for approximately 110 oilfield truck drivers where employer asserted the Motor Carrier Act Exemption.
+Jury also ruled in favor of several dispatchers who were misclassified as exempt under the FLSA administrative and executive exemptions.)
 (See also Olibas v.
 Native Oilfield Servs., LLC, 104 F. Supp.
 3d 791 (N.D.
 Tex.
 2015)).
 (Vaught served as lead counsel for plaintiffs and appellees).

 Zaborowski v.
 MHN Gov't Servs., Inc., 601 F. App'x 461 (9th Cir.
 2014) cert. granted, 136 S. Ct.27 (2015) (Ultimate class settlement of $3,932,105.29 exclusive of legal fees and costs in FLSA and state law independent contractor misclassification overtime wage case upholding trial court’s finding that arbitration clause was unconscionable and denying defendants’ motion to compel arbitration.)
 (See also Zaborowski v.
 MHN Gov't Servs., Inc., 936 F. Supp.
 2d 1145 (N.D.
 Cal.
 2013)).
 (Vaught served as co-lead counsel for plaintiffs).

 Jones v.
 SuperMedia Inc., 281 F.R.D.
 282 (N.D.
 Tex.
-2012) (Defeating motion to dismiss and granting class certification for group of call center workers alleging they were not paid for all hours worked which eventually resulted in a $1,837,567.57 class settlement exclusive of legal fees and costs).
-(Vaught served as co-lead counsel for plaintiffs),
+2012) (Defeating motion to dismiss and granting class certification for group of call center workers alleging they were not paid for all hours worked which eventually resulted in a $1,657,585.06 class settlement exclusive of legal fees and costs).
+(Vaught served as co-lead counsel for plaintiffs).

 Dinkins v.
 YP Adver.
 LP, No. 3:14-CV-1463-G, 2015 U.S. Dist.
 LEXIS 39068 (N.D.
 Tex.
 Mar.
 27, 2015) (Denying defendant’s motion to dismiss alleging that call center union member plaintiffs failed to exhaust administrative remedies relative to the Labor Management Relations Act.
 Case resulted in a class settlement of $1,232,000 exclusive of legal fees and costs).
 (Vaught served as lead counsel for plaintiffs).